-The CAASL Statistical Programme is for collecting monthly work performance statistics from each section in the organisation.
-The key objective of this sub activity was to maintain a CAASL sectional database with the intention of providing statistics to the line ministry and the CAASL reports as and when required.
+The CAASL Statistical Programme is for collecting monthly work performance statistics from each section in the organization.
+The key objective of this sub activity was to maintain a CAASL sectional database with the intention of providing statistics to the line ministry and CAASL reports as and when required.
 Following sub activities were planned under this activity and all were completed.

-- (1) Prepare the monthly statistics of ERGP Section - (2) Collect the monthly Statistics from Other Sections - (3) Update the CAASL Master Data Base - (4) Prepare and submit the monthly statistics report for CAASL Board - (5) Prepare and submit the monthly statistics report for Line Ministry facilitates the reports compiled by the section in order to fulfill the requests of public organisations.
+- 1. Prepare the monthly statistics of ER&P Section - 2.
+Collect the monthly Statistics from Other Section - 3.
+Update the CAASL Master Data Base - 4.
+Prepare & submit the monthly statistics report for CAASL Board - 5.
+Prepare & submit the monthly statistics report for Line Ministry

+Development & Maintain of the Air Transport Statistical Programme

+The Air Transport Statistical Programme is composed of statistics of international airlines/airports, domestic airlines/airports, aircraft registry, fuel consumption, licensed personnel and training organizations.
+Collected statistics are processed and disseminated to ICAO and other public/private organizations as and when required.
+Likewise, this programme facilitates the reports compiled by the section in order to fulfill the requests of outside public organizations.
 Moreover, selected statistics are displayed in the CAASL website intended for public reference and also in the intranet for the reference of the CAASL staff.

-Development & Maintenance of the Air Transport Statistical Programme

-The Air Transport Statistical Programme is composed of statistics of international airlines/airports, domestic airlines/airports, aircraft registry, fuel consumption, licensed personnel and training organisations.
-Collected statistics are processed and disseminated to ICAO and other public/private organisations as and when required.
-Likewise, this programme

-Below are some of the main objectives of this programme:
+Below intents can be mentioned as main objectives of this programme.

-- Maintaining an air transport master database - Displaying graphical view of statistics through the dashboards in CAASL website/intranet - Provision of air transport statistics to ICAO
+- Maintaining an Air Transport master database - Displaying graphical view of statistics through the dashboards in CAASL website/intranet - Provision of air transport statistics to ICAO

-The Following activities were completed under this programme:
+Following activities were completed under this programme.

-- Coordinate with International/Domestic Airlines, International/Domestic Airports and CAASL for collecting statistics - (2) Collect the Air Transport Statistics from International/Domestic Airlines, International/Domestic Airports and CAASL - (3) Update the Air Transport Master Data Base - (4) Preparation of monthly analyses for Air Transport Statistics - (5) Publish monthly statistical reports in the CAASL website - (6) Preparation of ICAO Reporting Forms - (7) Submitting ICAO Reporting Forms to the ICAO on monthly/quarterly/annually basis activities carried out accordingly:
+- 1. Coordinate with International/Domestic Airlines, International /Domestic Airports and CAASL for collecting statistics - 2.
+Collect the Air Transport Statistics from International /Domestic Airlines, International /Domestic Airports and CAASL - 3.
+Update the Air Transport Master Data Base - 4.
+Preparation of monthly analyses for Air Transport Statistics - 5.
+Publish Monthly statistical reports in the CAASL Website - 6.
+Preparation of ICAO Reporting Forms - 7.
+Submitting ICAO Reporting Forms to the ICAO on monthly/quarterly/annually basis